"Incomprehensible": Germany slams Hungary's Hong Kong veto

-Budapest, Hungary – The German government has lashed out against Hungary’s decision to veto an EU statement criticising China’s crackdown on Hong Kong’s pro-democracy protesters.
+Budapest, Hungary – The German government has lashed out against Hungary’s decision to veto an EU statement criticising China’s crackdown on pro-democracy protesters in Hong Kong.

-Hungary vetoes EU statement on China and Hong Kong
+Hungary vetoes EU statement on China

 Gathered in Brussels, the EU’s Foreign Ministers were forced to drop plans to issue a statement denouncing China’s crackdown on pro-democracy protesters in Hong Kong and Beijing’s new security law after the veto of the Hungarian government.
 Western governments, including the US and the UK, have criticised China’s new security law, which they say violates the agreement giving the former British colony a high degree of autonomy in its relations with mainland China.